aleshaleksey/fansys23/06-abilities.md

 - Precision attack can only be made with a Dex based weapon on a Dex based attack roll.
 - You can only make one weapon attack when using "precision attack".
 - The target must be unaware of you, "surprised", or be in melee range of another entity hostile to it.
 OR you must have advantage on your attack.
 - Precision attack automatically fails if the target has heavy concealment or total concealment, or if it is "invisible" to you.
 (It is impossible to make a precision attack if you cannot carefully observe your target).
+This means that, for example, entities without low light vision, or other special sight, cannot use "precision attack" with ranged attacks in low light conditions or darkness.
+- If "precision attack" is used with a ranged attack, it must be within the first range increment of the weapon.
 - Since it uses a "main action" it cannot be used as a "reaction".

 **Prerequisite table**: Precision attack has 10 levels.
 The maximum level of precision attack a character may have is [Level / 2]